tarnishablec/gallop/README.md

 ## Features

-- gallop is absolutely `Non-intrusive` so that you can use it in any framework like vue or react
+- gallop is `Non-intrusive` so technically you can use it in any framework like vue or react

+- gallop is a implementation of MVI(Model-View-Intent) architecture

 - use `template literals` to auto detect dynamic & static code